jinhyunju/picaplot/README.md

 #### 1-2) `run_ica()` outputs

-The following entries will be generated in the output list `ica_object` after running the example above.
+The following entries will be generated in the output list `ica_result` after running the example above.

   * `A` : The IC coefficient matrix, with each row representing coefficients for the corresponding independent component. (standard `fastICA()` output)